Kids in Museums is managed by a small team based in our office in South London.

 She has a longstanding interest in museums and how people engage with heritage, having been a volunteer at Handel House Museum (now Handel and Hendrix) in London and completing degrees in Cultural Memory at the University of London and history at the University of Cambridge.
 Her favourite museums are the Wellcome Collection and the People’s History Museum.

 Outside of work, Alison was for many years keen musician and has performed in most of the UK’s leading concert halls including the Royal Albert Hall as part of the BBC Proms.
-She was a volunteer for young people’s helpline, The Mix, for seven years and is now a mentor for Arts Emergency.
+She is currently a listening volunteer for Samaritans, was a volunteer for young people’s helpline, The Mix, for seven years and has mentored for Arts Emergency and the Institute of Fundraising.

 Laura Bedford – Head of Programmes